Authorized Users FAQ (para español)

 and return the document to us.

-You’re welcome to email us a scan of the document, or if you prefer to mail a hard copy, please send it to:
+If you cannot provide an authenticated digital signature, you can send us an email of the scanned document.
+Or, if you prefer to mail a hard copy, please send it to:

 1839 Frankfort Ave.